-The County completed a review of its Affordable Housing Policies and Guidelines in 2014, and as a result of that study, the Board of Supervisors directed staff to create an Affordable Housing Impact Fee (AHIF) program, which went into effect in August of 2015.
+The County completed a review and nexus study of its Affordable Housing Policies and Guidelines in 2014, and as a result of that study, the Board of Supervisors directed staff to create an Affordable Housing Impact Fee (AHIF) program, which went into effect in August of 2015.
 The AHIF is applied to most types of new construction (except for public facilities such as schools and hospitals, and parking structures), including new commercial, industrial, and agricultural structures and additions, market-rate rental housing, new homes, and residential additions and/or replacements greater than 500 square feet) and is calculated on a per-square foot basis.

 Residential subdivision or condominium projects of seven or more new units or lots must include 15% of the units as deed-restricted affordable units.
 As an alternative, developers of such projects may seek Board approval to pay the AHIF or pursue one of the other alternatives to providing on-site units set forth in Chapter 17.10.
-In late 2018, the Board
+In late 2018, the Board adopted Ordinance 5286 amending Chapters 13.01, 13.10, 17.10 and 17.12 to better facilitate development of affordable housing through a number of programs, as part of the policy update known as the "Near Term Housing Amendments."
+These amendments included changes to existing programs, including R-Combining District regulations, a new discretionary approval requirement for applicants who want to utilize the AHIF program, and a new enhanced density bonus process that expanded existing density bonus regulations.